5 Reasons Why Including Social in Your Local SEO Strategy Drives Revenue

 If you have already implemented social media into your marketing routine, another reason it should be valued is the invaluable information it provides.

-2. Social Media allows for in-depth Market Insight
+2. Social Media for In-Depth Market Insights

 It was found that, of those with at least 1 year of experience using social media, 69% or more found social platforms provided deep marketplace insight.
 Social Media has become an amazing opportunity for companies to understand exactly who their market is.
 When you’re using this to your advantage, you see the pool of customer information is at your disposal.